Semiahmoo First Nation

 "We acknowledge we are on the traditional, unceded territories of the Semiahmoo First Nation and the broader territory of the Coast Salish Peoples."

 The City of White Rock recognizes the importance of honouring the heritage and cultures of Indigenous peoples in our community.
 In White Rock, we are grateful for the relationship between the Semiahmoo First Nation and the City of White Rock.

-For information about the Semiahmoo First Nation, visit Semiahmoo First Nation.
+For information about the Semiahmoo First Nation, visit the Semiahmoo First Nation website.

 Semiahmoo First Nation, City of White Rock sign three utility service agreements

 The Semiahmoo First Nation and the City of White Rock have announced that they have signed three utility service agreements, two for water supply and one for sewer services.

 The City and the Nation meet regularly as Councils to discuss matters affecting both governments.
 As part of their ongoing dialogue, they have steadily moved toward the completion of servicing agreements.